juxt/joplin/README.md

 Calling joplin from your code requires that you have loaded the `joplin.core` namespace and also the namespaces of the database plugins you intend to use.
 Then you can call one of 5 multi-methods to perform the same 5 actions as described above in the leiningen plugin section.
 The multi-methods are; `joplin.core/migrate-db`, `joplin.core/rollback-db`, `joplin.core/seed-db`, `joplin.core/reset-db`, `joplin.core/create-migration`.

-All the multi-methods takes a `target` map as it's first argument and additional optional arguments.
+All the multi-methods takes a `target` map as its first argument and additional optional arguments.

 The target map must have this shape;
 ```